President Trump Has Fired Steve Bannon As White House Chief Strategist

 So, here’s a question — will Bannon go scorched earth or decide to stay classy on this development?
 Given the fact that he spent a good chunk of this week expressing confidence in his own job security, he’ll probably choose the former option.
 Not only that, but a Bannon source told the NY Times that he wanted the news to be framed as a resignation that Bannon — of his own accord — postponed because of the ongoing disaster regarding the president’s Charlottesville response.
 In other words, he’s definitely gonna be mad that this story is taking another turn.

 After all, this morning saw a fresh gathering of puffed feathers from an “unfazed” Bannon, who was reportedly prepared to be celebrated as a “nationalist hero fired by the ‘globalists.'”
 Axios also reports that Bannon is ready to go “medieval” on his enemies, so get ready for that.
+And New York‘s Gabriel Sherman says Bannon has pronounced, “It’s now a Democrat White House” in light of his dismissal.

-News of Bannon’s career demise has been further confirmed by MSNBC’s Stephanie Ruhle and CNN.
-It’s truly the end of an era.
+Bannon’s career demise has been further confirmed by MSNBC’s Stephanie Ruhle and CNN.
+It’s truly the end of an era, as this handy graphic explains.

 (Via Drudge Report, New York Times & Axios)